abusetech/QB-On-A-Stretcher/README.md

 # QB-on-a-Stretcher
-A barely serviceable RESTful web application framework for a language that probably shouldn't be on the web
+A RESTful web application framework written in a language that long predates the web

+## About

+I started this project as a programming challenge to create a web application framework from the ground up in a vintage programming language.
+This project was created in a similar vein to [COBOL-on-wheelchair](https://github.com/azac/cobol-on-wheelchair), which is itself a humorous take on [Ruby on Rails.](https://rubyonrails.org/).
+It isn't *really* intended to be used in production and exists more as a demonstration of what is possible in a QBasic compatible language.
+Despite this, it is shockingly performant and retains much of the core functionality of a RESTful web application framework.

+This project is built using [QB64](https://qb64.com/), a language that aims to be QBasic compatible while running on modern operating systems.
+It is designed to produce binaries that can be run as (CGI)[https://httpd.apache.org/docs/2.4/howto/cgi.html] applications.

+## Features

+* Easy to use templater that streams pages in line by line to avoid running out of conventional memory
+* RESTful page router with pattern matching
+* A map like object implementation and a collection of useful string manipulation functions
+* A small suite of unit tests, also written in QBasic!

 ## Limitations

-This framework is still very much a work in progress.
-It is likely to be buggy, broken and unreliable.
-The handling of POST requests is currently untested under Linux and currently not possible under Windows.
+As this project is written in a vintage programming language that predates a few important features now common in modern programming languages, this framework comes with a few limitations.
+Cheifly, the handling of POST requests is untested under Linux and currently not possible under Windows.
 Currently, there is no built-in way of reading data from stdin on Windows in QB64, which makes handling POST requests impossible on these operating systems without an external library.

+As QB64 is a modern implementation of QBasic that runs Clang under the hood, it would be possible to circumvent some of these limitations.
+However, doing so would require the use of language facilities that would make the code incompatible with the original QBasic and I feel that wouldn't be within the spirit of the project.

 ## Usage

 Copy the files into your project directory.

 Add the following lines to the beginning of your program: